 You’ve been searching for weeks and now the time has finally come.
 If you’re wondering how to view a house for the first time, we’ve got some insights from the experts to guarantee you a successful visit.

 Whether you need help as a first time buyer or you’re a seasoned vet, to get the most out of viewing a property, it’s important to plan your visit in advance.
 Here, we offer some vital house viewing tips so you know what to look for.
-We’ve even included a handy property viewing checklist to give you the best chance of a successful viewing.
+We’ve even included a handy property viewing checklist to give you the best chance of a successful visit.

 Planning your property viewings